Dfte/Discovery/README.md

     - Google dorks (index of, error message)

  - Scanning function
-    - May be add some web scanner or API that detects flaws related to a certain CMS
+    - May be add some web scanner or API that detects flaws related to a certain CMS https://github.com/Tuhinshubhra/CMSeeK
     - Add Http screenshot
     - Searchsploit and parse output of searchsploit results
     - Add UDP scans
     - Dirbuster ? http/s vhost/ipt
     - If SVN or .git -> dvcs ripper ???
-    - https://github.com/Tuhinshubhra/CMSeeK instead of whatcms api

  - DNS enumeration
     - check for reverse dns (PTR ?)